 So you said that Peter too said that Jesus in his humanity was anointed with the Holy Spirit and with power.
 Thus Jesus in his humanity truly became the Christ.
 By the anointing of the Holy Spirit, he was made both king and priest for ever.

 This is an excerpt from a treatise on the Trinity by Faustinus (aka Faustus) Luciferanus, an Early Church Father who most probably wrote his treatise “De Trinitate” around 380 AD at the request of the wife of the Emperor Theodosius (Nn.
 39-40; CCl 69, 340-341).
-It shows how our Savior Jesus Christ was anointed with the Holy Spirit, the oil of gladness, as both priest and king.
-In this he is unlike all Old Testament figures except Melchizedek.
-It is used in the Roman Catholic Office of Readings for the 12th Sunday in Ordinary Time with the accompanying biblical reading taken from I Samuel 16:1-13, reccounting the anointing of King David by the prophet Samuel.
+It appears in the Roman Catholic Office of Readings for the twelfth (12th) Sunday in Ordinary Time.
+The accompanying biblical reading is from I Samuel 16:1-13, recounting the anointing of King David by the prophet Samuel.